RTEMS/rtems-docs/user/ecosys/index.rst

 --------

-RTEMS is complex and the focus of the RTEMS Ecosystem is to simplify the complixity for users by providing a stable documented way to build, configure and run RTEMS.
+RTEMS is complex and the focus of the RTEMS Ecosystem is to simplify the complexity for users by providing a stable documented way to build, configure and run RTEMS.
 RTEMS is more than a kernel running real-time applications on target hardware, it is part of a project's and therefore team's workflow and every project and team is different.